aws-solutions-library-samples/guidance-for-sentiment-analysis-on-aws/README.md

 > [!Note]
 > In this lab, you will use a [Jupyter notebook](https://docs.aws.amazon.com/dlami/latest/devguide/setup-jupyter.html) , an open-source web application that you can use to create and share documents      that contain live code, equations, visualizations, and narrative text.

-1. Navigate to the SageMaker console and search for [Jupyter notebook instance](https://console.aws.amazon.com/sagemaker/home#notebook-instances)  and select Open Jupyter.
+1. Navigate to [Jupyter notebook instance](https://console.aws.amazon.com/sagemaker/home#notebook-instances) in SageMaker console and select Open Jupyter.

 ![](source/02_SimilaritySearchSentimentAnalysis/static/Launch_Jupyter_Notebook_Semantic.png)